-- ➤ The current Governor and legislature of the State of Michigan plan to remove approximately \$908 million designated for K-12 funding to give it to higher education institutions and community colleges in 2018-2019.
-This is more than a \$270 million increase in diverted K-12 funds over the prior year amount.
-State politicians may choose to divert earmarked funds away from K-12 education again in the future.
+- The current Governor and legislature of the State of Michigan have yet to adopt a budget for the 2019-2020 fiscal year and with the majority of K-12 school funding coming from the State of Michigan, the School District is unable to plan financially for the school year that is already underway.
+In 2018-2019, the State of Michigan budget removed approximately \$908 million designated for K-12 funding to give it to higher education institutions and community colleges in 2018-2019.
+State politicians may choose to divert earmarked funds away from K-12 education again for 2019-2020 and beyond.
 There is a specific risk that they may choose to do this to fund badly needed infrastructure and road repairs based on problems across the State. - In the past five fiscal years and the upcoming fiscal year, available K-12 funding has been used to reduce the pension long-term liability and subsidize the current rate charged to the School District.
-It is impossible to know how the pension system liabilities might change or whether the legislature might increase or decrease its retirement system subsidy
+It is impossible to know how the pension system liabilities might change or whether the legislature might increase or decrease its retirement system subsidy.

-- ➢ Further competition from online schools and other untested new educational models approved by the legislature and Governor in recent years could further erode the District's student enrollment in the fall of 2018 and beyond. - Continued focus on containing costs to match the size of enrollment will be key in maintaining positive fund balance going forward. - ➤ The District received approval from the voters to issue \$89.95 million in new bonds on May 6, 2014.
+- ➤ Further competition from online schools and other untested new educational models approved by the legislature and Governor in recent years could further erode the District's student enrollment in the fall of 2019 and beyond. - Continued focus on containing costs to match the size of enrollment will be key in maintaining positive fund balance going forward. - ➤ The District received approval from the voters to issue \$89.95 million in new bonds on May 6, 2014.
 The approval will allow the District to make site and building improvement, replace the poorly functioning transportation center, and purchase new buses and technology.
-The District has issued over \$61.5 million of the approved bonds, including bond premium.
+The District has issued over \$65.5 million of the approved bonds, including bond premium.
 Those funds are being used now to replace boilers, improve building security, improve traffic flow, buy buses, and purchase technology.
-This will alleviate pressure on the general fund and sinking fund to pay for all these needs. - The District building and site fund millage expires in 2019 unless the Board of Education decides to seek a renewal through a ballot proposal.
+This will alleviate pressure on the general fund and repair and improvement fund to pay for all these needs. - West Ottawa Public Schools' voters approved the issuance of \$97.95 million in new bonds on May 7, 2019.
+Approximately \$22 million of the approved bonds have been issued.
+These funds will be used to construct a new elementary school, a new performing arts center, and a new stadium.
+Improvements at Sheldon Woods Elementary and Harbor Lights Middle School will also be paid for using these bond proceeds.
+Other projects to be completed over the next ten years include energy efficiency upgrades, parking lot replacement, roof replacement, and the purchase of new buses and technology. - The District building and site fund millage which funds the repair and improvement fund expires in 2019 unless the Board of Education decides to seek a renewal through a ballot proposal.